micro-os-plus/micro-os-plus-iii/README.md

 ls -l xpacks/@micro-os-plus/micro-os-plus-iii
 ```

+Note: On Windows use `dir` and back-slashes.

-Note: without `--copy`, the default is to create a link
+Note: Without `--copy`, the default is to create a link
 to a read-only instance of the package in the **xpm** central store.

 #### npm